 No, we’re not announcing our first acquisition.
 And although he might be looking for a job if the polls are to be believed come mid-November, we’re not announcing a new member of staff either.

-the candidate I saw looked like an angry rusty robot
+the candidate I saw looked like an angry

 What are they worth, these words we’re going to publish?

 Without getting too theoretical, one of the things I want to know with this business is what the value of the formats we’ll be putting our words out in really is.
-Sure, we kinda know a UK paperback is worth somewhere between £6.99 and £7.99, and we kinda know a hardback
+Sure, we kinda know a UK paperback is worth somewhere between £6.99 and £7.99, and we kinda know

 Are such things the inevitable middle-class outcomes of the soft-side of the MMO world, where “relationships” spring-up in instants, and can be thrown away just as easily.
 The woman in this case may be facing a 5 grand fine, but better this than the more deeply worrying gold farming black economy that have developed in MMO culture?